Set of Five Nanking Aka-e Rhombus Dishes with Hotei Motif (Ming – Qing Dynasty)

 Nanking Aka-e

-Nanking Aka-e refers to five-color porcelain wares fired at the Jingdezhen kiln during the late Ming to early Qing dynasties.
-In a narrower sense, it tends to be distinguished from Tianqi Aka-e and Iroe Shonzui, and is regarded as a distinct stylistic tradition.
-The name originates from the fact that Nanking was the capital of the Ming dynasty, and has come to serve as a broad, somewhat ambiguous term for color-enamel (wucai) porcelain imported from China.
-These works are typically coated with a translucent milky-white glaze and decorated exclusively with overglaze enamels, with minimal use of underglaze blue.
-Pieces produced for Europe were primarily large-scale works – jars, dishes, ewers, vases, flasks, and lidded vessels – while those made for Japan consisted mainly of tableware and tea utensils.
+Nanking Aka-e refers to wucai porcelain produced in the folk kilns of Jingdezhen from the late Ming to the early Qing dynasty.
+In a narrower sense, it is generally distinguished from Tianqi Aka-e and Shonzui wucai, and is regarded as an independent stylistic category.
+The term derives from the fact that Nanjing served as the capital of the Ming dynasty, and later became an inclusive designation in Japan for various overglaze enamelled (wucai) porcelains imported from China.
+These wares typically feature a translucent milky-white glaze and are decorated exclusively with overglaze enamels, with only minimal use of underglaze blue.
+For the European market, production focused on large pieces such as jars, dishes, ewers, vases, large bottles, and covered vessels, whereas exports to Japan consisted mainly of tableware and utensils for the tea ceremony.